alobo01/mai-idss-flood/Source/frontend/DOCKER_README.md

 # Docker Compose Setup

-This document explains the Docker Compose setup for the Flood Prediction System, including the new mock API service with admin endpoints.
+This document explains the Docker Compose setup for the Flood Prediction System, which now exposes a single PostgreSQL-backed API.

 ## Services